-A study recently published in the journal Alcoholism, Clinical and Experimental Research found that binge drinking by women over 60 in the U.S. has increased considerably in recent years.
+A study recently published in the journal Alcoholism, Clinical and Experimental Research found that binge drinking and alcohol use by women over 60 in the U.S. has increased considerably in recent years.

 Between 1997 and 2014, the National Health Interview Survey, which is conducted annually by the U.S. Census Bureau, found that binge drinking by women over 60 jumped about 4% a year, while the rate for older men remained fairly steady.
 These results illustrate that even though binge drinking is a much greater problem for men, the continuing increase in numbers for older women is a cause for concern.